ARez2/sandengine/README.md

-# Sandengine - a falling sand simulation written in GLSL and Rust
+# Sandengine - a falling sand simulation engine written in GLSL and Rust

 ## A note on compatibility